 3. Results and Discussion

-The observations on the production of fish and fish seed is described in table 1 that shows the average fish production 37.189 thousand MT and fish seed production 668.543 million fry.
-The fish production was minimum 12.14 thousand MT and maximum 91.349 thousand MT while fish seed production was minimum 186 million fries and maximum 1360.000 million fry in the state (Table 1).
+The observations on the production of fish and fish seed are described in table 1 that shows the average fish production of 37.189 thousand MT and fish seed production of 668.543 million fry.
+The minimum fish production recorded was 12.14 thousand MT and maximum of 91.349 thousand MT while fish seed production was minimum 186 million fries and maximum 1360.000 million fry in the state (Table 1).
 Keer et al (2017) and Ujjania et al. (2025) reported a similar trend of fish production in the state.

 The increasing growth trend of fish and fish seed production was noted in the state which was quantify by the application of different statistical equations viz; linear, quadratic and exponential coefficients of determination (R2) and observed 0.916, 0.980 & 0.988 for fish production and 0.928, 0.950 & 0.938 for fish seed production respectively (Table 1).
 The R2 values of quadratic function for production of fish and fish seed was higher than linear and exponential functions hence it was selected for fitting the trend of fish production and fish seed production.
 The variation and instability in the production of fish and fish seed was determined by the calculation of compound growth rate (CGR) and co-efficient of variation (CV) in which CGR (8.122 and 7.203%) and CV (59.643 and 58.997) was observed for fish production and fish seed production respectively (Table 1).
-The results of the instability indices 43.755 and 247.125 were noted for fish production and fish seed production respectively (Table 1).
+The values of the instability indices for fish production and fish seed production were 43.755 and 247.125 respectively (Table 1).
 The values of the student t-test of single sample were found (8.361) for fish production and (8.474) for fish seed production that was significantly different (p=0.01).
-The findings on CGR, CV, Instability index and student t-test shows the variability, riskyness and instability in fish and fish seed production of the state.
+The findings on CGR, CV, Instability index and student t-test shows the variability, riskiness and instability in fish and fish seed production of the state.
 Mohan and Kalita (2020), Kumar et al. (2021) and Sonvanee et al. (2021) also reported similar findings.
 Mohan and Kalita (2020) reported that higher value of CV (>49) depicts more risk in the fish production of Assam whereas Sonvanee et al. (2021) reported CGR, CV and instability index based trend in fish production of Chhattisgarh and the findings of present study evident of these findings.

 4. Conclusion